gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     ```

-4. Next, we need to send the message to the contract.
-But before that, let's create the necessary hooks.
-Create a file named `api.ts` in the `hooks` folder.
+4. Next, send the message to the contract.
+But first, establish the required hooks.
+Generate a file called `api.ts` in the `hooks` folder.

 ```shell
 touch src/hooks/api.ts
 ```

-5. We'll define the hook `useNFTMetadata` and `useSendNFTMessage`:
+5. Define the hook `useNFTMetadata` and `useSendNFTMessage`:

     ```typescript
     import { useSendMessage } from '@gear-js/react-hooks';